ermtl/Open-Source-Ventilator/OpenSourceVentilator/README.md

 However, all libraries that use "Wire.h" will reference it by name in their code, thus a function with the same name will appear to be defined twice, so the compiler will complain loudly and fail.

-The solution is to replace the following line in all the librarie files that contain it.
+The solution is to replace the following line in all the library files that contains it.

 ```
   #include <Wire.h>